 Pit composters, you don’t need any further instructions.
 Dig a hole and dump some browns and greens in.
 Cover with soil and wait.

 Open and closed bin composters, think of your bin like gardener’s lasagna.
 You’ll start with a large pile of browns (as much as 6 inches deep), then add a 1 inch layer of greens.
-Add some soil from your garden, too.
-This will help inoculate the compost with bacteria and enrich the soil with microbes.
-You can see here that my browns include shredded junk mail and a lot of shredded leaves and straw.
+Add some soil from your garden, too–this will help inoculate the compost with bacteria and enrich the soil with microbes.

 After adding the soil, spray the pile with water.
 You don’t need a ton–just enough to moisten the materials (i.e., water should not run out of the bottom of the pile).
 Follow with another large pile of browns and a thin layer of greens and soil, and repeat until you’ve run out of material.